Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Puntos coplanares)
 **Coplanar points**: points that are on the same plane.
 All the points on a given plane are coplanar.

+(Punto equidistante a otros puntos)
+**Equidistant point to other points**: a given point is equidistant to other points when its distance to all the other points is the same.

 (Líneas coplanares)
 **Coplanar lines**: lines that are on the same plane.
 All the lines on a given plane are coplanar.